bernawil/axios-concurrency/README.md

   baseURL: "http://mypublicapi.com"
 });

+// a concurrency parameter of 1 makes all api requests secuential const MAX_CONCURRENT_REQUESTS = 5;

 // init your manager.
-const MAX_CONCURRENT_REQUESTS = 5;

-// a concurrency parameter of 1 makes your api all requests secuential const manager = ConcurrencyManager(api, MAX_CONCURRENT_REQUESTS);
+const manager = ConcurrencyManager(api, MAX_CONCURRENT_REQUESTS);

 // requests will be sent in batches determined by MAX_CONCURRENT_REQUESTS